 - Infection attacks to the joints.

 Treatment of Arthritis

 There is no proper or complete cure for this disorder.
-But there are several other treatments available for treating the inflammation of joints and it varies with the different types of arthritis.
+However, there are several other treatments available for treating the inflammation of joints, and it varies with the different types of arthritis.
 Overall, the goal of treatment is to reduce pain and prevent further joint damage.
 The most commonly used treatments are:

 - Physical Therapy

 There are many things that can be done to prevent arthritis.
 By adopting and following healthy habits, there are chances of preventing these painful diseases.
 Some healthy habits are:

 - Regular physical activities like walking, running, swimming.

 - Having a well – balanced diet food

 - Do regular exercise that has an impact on the joints.